 Recognition of the role of states and joint powers authority in passenger rail.
 As recognized in this legislation, passenger rail in the country is about more than just Amtrak.
 The fleet used to operate the CCJPA service is owned by the State of California, operations are conducted by Amtrak, the rail infrastructure is owned by Union Pacific Railroad (UPRR) and Caltrain, and the train stations are owned by communities along the corridor.
 CCJPA brings these partners together to deliver a high-quality intercity passenger rail service.
 As well, the California intercity rail JPAs lead the effort to deliver capital improvements in partnership with the Class I freight railroads.
-The legislation, as proposed, provides discretionary programs for which CCJPA is eligible, including the Federal-State Partnership Program, redefined to expand eligibility to services like our own, and an expanded CRISI program.
+The legislation, as proposed, provides discretionary programs for which CCJPA is eligible, including the Federal-State Partnership Program.
 CCJPA is ready and able to deliver on projects to further enhance and expand our service.